timint/ftp-srv-esm/README.md

 - A static IP address (ie. an external WAN **IP address** that the FTP server is bound to).
 In this case, only connections from localhost are handled differently returning `127.0.0.1` to the client.

-If not provided, clients can only connect using an `Active` connection.
+If not provided, the server will attempt to fetch and use the WAN IP for passive mode transfers.

 #### `pasv_min`
 The starting port to accept passive connections.